 Though you might think this nut is just another grain in the sand, it is hardly true for the cashew nut.
-These poisonous and strange-looking nuts emerge from the back end of a weirdly-shaped fruit.
+These poisonous and strange-looking nuts emerge from the back end of a weirdly shaped fruit.
 This particular fruit is called the cashew apple, a long and fleshy stalk produced from the tree.
 Every other passerby can’t pick these nuts from the fruit because of the double coating protection and poisonous layer.
 The poison consists of anacardic acid, a toxic irritant to the skin capable of causing rashes.
 Even though manufacturers can sell these cashews in the coating like other nuts, it isn’t an option because of the poisonous compounds.
 The typical processes of drying and roasting can render the toxins useless and make the coating vulnerable.
 Once the outer layer of the cashews becomes prone to damage, it can easily break for consumption.
+If for some rare instance that these were sold because of mishandling and if you’ve gotten food poisoning, please seek medical assistance immediately.

 Despite the substantial amount of toxins in these nuts, health experts highly commend cashews for their nutritional content.
 The following provisions are per ounce of cashews: